 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

-If you want to run your own numbers, feel free to use our very useful Mortgage Qualification Calculator.
+If you want to run your own numbers, we offer a Mortgage Pre-Qualifying Calculator.

-Don't forget these are only guidelines.
-We will be happy to pre-qualify you to determine how much you can afford.
+Don't forget these are just guidelines.
+We'd be thrilled to pre-qualify you to help you figure out how large a mortgage you can afford.

 First Southeast Mortgage Corporation can answer questions about these ratios and many others.
-Call us at 954.920.9799.
+Call us: 954.920.9799.